 OK, so we know this one is definitely not in the Hills District.
 In fact, it’s a bit of a trek to Sydney’s eastern suburbs.
-But it IS pretty special and would make for a lovely family day trip!
+But it IS pretty special and would make for a lovely family day trip.

 WILD PLAY provides children with the chance to get lost in the wonder of nature.
-There’s dry creek beds, an artesian water play area, a bamboo forest, a giant slide, banksia tunnels, turtle mounds and a treehouse.
+There’s dry creek beds, an artesian water play area, a bamboo forest, giant slide, banksia tunnels, turtle mounds and a treehouse.
 Children are encouraged to run, jump, play, learn and discover the wild side of life!

 Coffee nearby?
-Yes, The Bar Coco kiosk is located within the Garden, near the gathering circle and the Discovery Centre.
-Bar Coco is open from 10 am to 5 pm, daily.
-There are also toilets and parking, although if it’s a super busy day you may have to hunt just a little.
+Yes, The Bar Coco van is located within the Garden, near the gathering circle and the Discovery Centre.
+Bar Coco is open from 10am to 5pm daily.

 This video will give you an idea of the fun your kids can have at the WILD PLAY Garden.